 Psychotherapy, also known as talk therapy or psychological counseling is used to identify the patterns of behaviors, thoughts, beliefs, etc. that may impact individuals with adjustment disorder.
 Therapy helps the person understand how and why the stressor has affected his or her life.
 It also helps the person develop better coping skills and stress management to deal with stressful events.
 Therapy can provide emotional support, help return to a normal routine, place stressors in perspective to overall life, and help the individual view stressors as a chance for positive change or improvement.

 Support groups can be helpful by allowing the person to discuss their concerns and feelings with people who are coping with the same stress.
-Through support groups individuals can also learn from their peers in how others deal with stressful life events and how they have made progress to dealing with their adjustment disorders.
+Through support groups, individuals can also learn from their peers how others deal with stressful life events and how they have made progress in dealing with their adjustment disorders.

 Some people with adjustment disorders benefit from taking medications.
 Medications are used to lessen some of the symptoms of adjustment disorders, such as insomnia, depression, and anxiety.
 These medications include benzodiazepines, nonbenzodiazepine anxiolytics, SSRIs or SNRIs.
 If an individual is taking medications, it is important to know the side effects of the medication and consult a psychiatrist.

 American Psychiatric Association (2019).
 Diagnostic and statistical manual of mental disorders.

 Medline Plus.
 (2019).
 U.S National Library of Medicine.
 Retrieved from: